ornob011/doctors-portal/README.md

-<h1>Doctors Portal</h1>
+<h1>Doctors Portal Front-End</h1>

 <h2>Live Site Link: https://doctors-portal-project.web.app/</h2>

-Main functionality of this website is patients can book appoinments with doctors with this website while doctors can prescribe the medicine for them.
+The main functionality of this website is patients can book appointments with doctors with this website while doctors can take the appointments and prescribe the medicine for them.

 Library/framework/tools used to create this website:
 1. fortawesome